hmh2683/heatingroom.project/README.md

 	}
 }
 ```
-* If read bit is low, then device is not finished yet with calculation temperature
+* If read bit is low, then device is not finished yet with calculation temperature.
 ```C
 inline uint8_t OneWire_ReadBit(OneWire_t *OneWireStruct) {
 	uint8_t bit = 0;